Plug-In Solar in Maryland — Legal

 What You Can Do

 Self-install systems up to 1,200W without BGE or Pepco approval.
+Must notify your utility BEFORE installation and provide a safety certification of the device's features and generating capacity.
 Systems ≤391W require no UL certification.
 Applies to renters and homeowners.
 Law is in effect as of May 12, 2026.

 What You Can't Do (Yet)